tailcallhq/tailcallhq.github.io/docs/intro/cli.md

 - `--target config-json | config-yaml | config-graphql | json-lines`: Specifies the output format.
 - `--write <file>`: Writes the output to the specified file.

 All these commands are designed to handle specific tasks, providing a powerful toolkit for managing GraphQL configurations.
-This makes TailCall CLI an essential tool for anyone working with GraphQL compositions.